Succeed in your first 100 days as a CPO by engaging with all parts of the wider business.

 1. Understand the business

-Establish your personal values and behaviors with staff and stakeholders: balance humility and listening with a keen energy and motivation to succeed.
+Establish your personal values and behaviours with staff and stakeholders: balance humility and listening with a keen energy and motivation to succeed.

 With a solid understanding of business priorities and a 360° view of the issues and opportunities, you can start pulling together your strategic vision and transformation plan.